 Like any good advocate, Antony needs to know if his appeal to the crowd is working.
-He follows his praise of Caesar with a question for the citizens:
+Brutus failed to make sure that the people understood his message.
+Antony sets out early on to check audience reaction.
+He follows his initial praise of Caesar with a question for the citizens:

 I speak not to disprove what Brutus spoke, But here I am to speak what I do know.
-You all did love him once, not without cause: What cause withholds you then to mourn for him?
-O judgment!
-Thou art fled to brutish beasts,

-And men have lost their reason.
-Bear with me:

-My heart is in the coffin there with Caesar, and I must pause till it come back to me.36
+You all did love him once, not without cause.
+What cause withholds you, then, to mourn for him?
+O judgment, thou art fled to brutish beasts, And men have lost their reason!
+Bear with me; My heart is in the coffin there with Caesar, And I must pause till it come back to me (Act 3, Sc.2, Lines 109-17).